arch-community/qbot/README.md

 Clone this Git repository.
 Enter the directory.
 Run `bundle install` to set up the environment.

+To start the bot, run `bundle exec qbot`.

 ### Run the bot

 qbot is configured in a YAML file at `config/global.yml`.
 Copy the example config to `config/global.yml` and add the correct settings for your instance.

-To start the bot, run `bundle exec qbot`.
+Start the bot.

 qbot uses an SQLite database to store per-server configuration and user data.
 To initialize the database, let qbot fully start up, then enter `irb` into the